-Using Image J, quantify the initial cell-free area (100 %) and the remaining area after 6, 10 and 30 hours.
-The rate of migration is than calculated relative to the initial scratch area.
-Typical result of scratch images and statistical analysis of fibroblasts migration rate are shown in Figure 1a, b, d.
+Using ImageJ13, quantify the initial cell-free area (100 %) and the remaining area after 6, 10 and 30 hours.
+The percentage of scratch area repopulated by migrating cells is then calculated relative to the initial scratch area.

+Analysis of the scratch area

+Open ImageJ software13.

+Upload the first image as JPEG (e.g. 24-bit RGB images 1360x1024) by dropping the image into the ImageJ menu bar.

+Select the “Freehand selections” button and mark the cell-free area

+Click on “analyze” and select measure.
+After clicking “Measure”, a window with the results will appear containing the area value.

+Transfer this value into an excel sheet.

+Repeat steps 3.2-3.5 for each image from time point 0h and then start again for the next time points 6, 10 and 30 hours.

+Calculate the percentage of scratch area repopulated by migrating cells after 6, 10 and 30 hours for each scratch using the following equation:

+% of scratch area repopulated by migrating cells after xh=100-b∙100a

+a = cell free area of the initial scratch, b = cell free area after 6 hours

+Calculate the mean and the standard error of the mean (S.E.M.) for the percentage of scratch area repopulated by migrating cells after 6 hours.
+Show data as column bar graph or scatter plot.

-3- In vivo wound healing assay
+In vivo skin wound healing assay

-All experimental procedures were approved and performed in accordance with the ethic regulations and the animal welfare committees of Saarland and Saarland University.

-One day before starting the experiment, autoclave surgical instruments, titanium frames to be used for the skinfold chamber, screws and nuts.
+One day before starting the experiment, autoclave surgical instruments, screws, nuts and titanium frames to be used for the skinfold chamber preparation.

+Note: The titanium frame is composed of two symmetrical complementary halves and it has a circular observation window where the wound will be applied and followed by microscopy (see Figure 2 a).

-Anesthetize a wild type or 3-deficient mouse (22-26 g body weight) by intraperitoneal (i.p.) injection of a mixture of ketamine (75 mg/kg body weight) and xylazine (25 mg/kg body weight).
+Anesthetize a wild-type or 3-deficient mouse (22-26 g body weight) by intraperitoneal (i.p.) injection of 0.1 mL saline/10 g body weight containing a mixture of ketamine (75 mg/kg body weight) and xylazine (25 mg/kg body weight).

-Note: This anesthesia gives you around 30 minutes surgical anesthesia and the depth of anesthesia has to be controlled over time.
+Note: This injection gives around 30 minutes surgical anesthesia and the depth of anesthesia has to be controlled through the surgical procedure, by checking the reflexes of the mouse.

+To avoid dryness or damage of the eye, apply ophthalmic ointment to both eyes and repeat application if necessary.

-Carefully shave the mouse dorsum, using a shaving machine followed by application of a depilation cream.
-Take care not to injure the skin.
+Carefully shave the mouse dorsum, using an electric shaver followed by application of a depilation cream to the shaved area to remove any remaining hair.
+Take care not to injure the mouse skin.

-The depilation cream needs around 10 min to remove completely the hair.
-During this time, take one part of the symmetrical titanium chamber frame, and fix on one side the connecting screws with nuts.
-These nuts will serve as spacer to keep a distance of 400-500 µm between the two symmetrical parts of the chamber and to avoid compression of blood vessels on the skin.
+The depilation cream needs around 10 min to completely remove all hair.

+Prepare the titanium chamber by taking one part of the symmetrical titanium chamber frame, and fix the connecting screws with nuts on one side.
+These nuts will serve as spacer to keep a distance of 400-500 µm between the two symmetrical parts of the chamber to avoid compression of blood vessels in the skin.

-Remove the cream and clean the hair-free region with warm (35-37 °C) tap water.
+Remove the cream from the back of the mouse and clean the hair-free region with warm (35-37 °C) tap water.

-Make sure that the surgery place is be clean, warm (37 °C) and humidified.
+Make sure that the surgery place is clean, warm (37 °C) and humidified.

-Disinfect the hair-free area of the mouse with 70 % (vol/vol) ethanol and then, take the sandwiched skinfold and by using a light source decide where to implant the titanium chamber. fix the skinfold then with a prolene sutures cranially and caudally and hang the other side of the suture on a metal rack.
+Disinfect the hair-free area of the mouse with 70 % (vol/vol) ethanol.
+Take a fold of the back skin of the mouse in front of a light source and position the middle line of the double layer of the skin where the titanium chamber will be implanted.
+After that, fix the skinfold with a polypropylene sutures cranially and caudally and tighten the other side of the suture on a metal rack to lift the mouse folded skin.
 Adjust the height of the rack to allow the mouse to sit comfortably.